 Action-crammed shoot-em-ups and futuristic fighting games might usually get most of the publicity, fame and fan adulation.
-Still, nothing beats a good old fashioned properly intense scare now and then.
+Still, nothing beats a good old-fashioned, properly intense scare now and then.
 Which is where 2Dark from the Gloomywood comes in and aims to scare you into messing your underwear as you roam through it’s intensely dark environment.
-Whether it even comes close to succeeding though is another matter entirely as while the plot is captivating enough and the graphics relatively satisfactory, overall execution is too piss-poor to scare up even some heartfelt eye-rolls or regretful head shaking.
-Today, we reviews the game for you.
+Whether it even comes close to succeeding though is another matter entirely, as while the plot is captivating enough and the graphics relatively satisfactory, overall execution is too piss-poor to scare up even some heartfelt eye-rolls or regretful head shaking.
+Today, we review 2Dark game for you.

 2Dark: an Overview